The Last Optimist

 I’ll get my wings in a hurricane

-I’ll learn to fly in the wind and the rain
+I’ll learn to fly in the wind and rain

-I’ll learn to fly in the wind and the rain
+I’ll learn to fly in the wind and rain

 Blindfold (garage rough take)